Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 and process rays.
 The user creates a *Shader Binding Table* (SBT), which consists of a set of shader function handles and embedded parameters for these functions.
 The shaders in the table are executed depending on whether or not a geometry was hit by a ray, and which geometry was hit.
-When a geometry is hit a set of parameters specified on both the host and device side of the application combine to determine which shader is executed.
+When a geometry is hit, a set of parameters specified on both the host and device side of the application combine to determine which shader is executed.
 The RTX APIs provide a great deal of flexibility in how the SBT can be set up and indexed into during rendering, leaving a number of options open to applications.